ycandau/explorer_api/README.md

 yarn install
 ```

-Setup the local environment variables in the `.env` file:
+Set the local environment variables in the `.env` file:

 ```shell
 PORT=8000
 ```

-Run the server with any number of arguments to indicate which folders should be explored:
+Run the server with any number of arguments to indicate which folders should be explored.
+A set of demonstration folders is included in the repository:

 ```shell
 node .\file-explorer.js .
 node .\file-explorer.js . ./dirs ./dirs/dir1 ./dirs/dir2 ./dirs/dir3
 ```

-The server works with a react frontend application found [here](https://github.com/ycandau/explorer).
+The server works with a React frontend application found [here](https://github.com/ycandau/explorer).
 Start the server before starting the frontend app.

 ---

 ## Implementation and choices

-#### File watcher
+### File watcher

-I first looked into the native Node.js solutions (`fs.watch()` and `fs.watchFile()`).
+I first looked into the native Node.js solutions: `fs.watch()` and `fs.watchFile()`.
 The official documentation highlights a lot of caveats.
 And based on further readings it seems like using these directly is far from optimal (duplicated events, differences between platforms...).
 I thus chose the **chokidar** library which comes recommended by many, has few dependencies, and is actually the solution adopted by VS Code.

-#### General approach
+### General approach

 We can avoid the brute force approach of fully recursing through the folder structure by keeping track of which folders are expanded and which are collapsed.
 Essentially, we don't need to know what is inside collapsed folders until we expand them.
 This has many advantages: